sqlparser/gsp_demo/java/src/demos/columnDetail/readme.md

         "catalogName": "",
         "check": "",
         "columnDisplaySize": "",
-        "comment": "'NUMBER OF COMPONENTS/PARTS THAT HAVE BEEN INSPECTED AND ARE FOUND TO BE AFFECTED BY THE ASSOCIATED DISCREPANCY ITEM.'", "defaultValue": "1",
+        "comment": "'NUMBER OF COMPONENTS/PARTS THAT HAVE.'",
+        "defaultValue": "1",
         "foreignKey": "",
         "isNotNull": "",